 Language Proficiency for Teaching Assistants

-There will be two recognized categories of teaching assistants:
+There are two recognized categories of teaching assistants:

 Graduate students will be admitted under one of the following classifications:

 Full Graduate Standing

 These students have met all requirements for admission and have been accepted by a program leading to a graduate degree.
 A student must have full graduate standing to receive a graduate degree.